 - Negotiate a settlement.

 - Receive a settlement or file a lawsuit (be sure you file a lawsuit before the statute of limitations deadline in your state).

-Once an injured person files a claim, it can often take one to two years for the case to go to trial.
+Once you file a personal injury claim, it can often take one to two years for the case to go to trial.
 So be prepared that this is often not a fast process.